nafarlee/git-good/README.md

 The entire staging area is sent at once to the .git directory, but you may selectively choose what changes in the working directory are made known to the staging area at any given time.
 This is how you may finely manage what exactly one `commit` encompasses.

-Once changes are commited, they are solidified as a new snapshot in Git's representation of the project history.
+Once changes are committed, they are solidified as a new snapshot in Git's representation of the project history.

 All the data Git manages is generated as part of this process.
 Every other supporting functionality Git offers is just tooling around this information.